pwaring/technical-talks/php-great/slides.md

 # Java

- - C++ for dummies
  - Omnomnom your memory is delicious
  - Write once, run nowhere
+ - Part of <s>the Borg</s> Oracle

 # C\#

- - Microsoft's "Not Invented Here" solution to Java
+ - Microsoft's "Not Invented Here" alternative to Java
- - For people who haven't heard of Linux
- - Disadvantages of Java, plus less cross platform support

 # Python

- - WTF whitespace?
+ - Whitespace should not be syntax (fight me)
  - 2 to 3 breaks everything, including `print`

 # Perl (5)